-What to Do: Always read the price tag label as you go through the warehouse aisles.
-They typically have the cost-per-unit price clearly shown on the tags, Nitzsche said.
-This can help make the decision between buying bulk or at your local grocer much easier.
+What to Do: Always read the price tag as you go through the warehouse aisles.
+They typically have the cost-per-unit price clearly shown on the tags.
+This can help you make the decision between buying bulk or at your local grocer much easier.

 Also, being realistic about purchases can make saving money almost instinctive.
 If you know you’re not going to have that cheese-stuffed ravioli you sampled anytime this week for dinner, pass on it — chances are, you won’t miss it.

 4. The Extreme Couponers

 Financial Philosophy: “I enjoy getting more for less.”

 Another type of savings addiction is extreme couponing.
 Couponing has been a widely publicized phenomena.
 But before you adopt the coupon-stacking lifestyle, you need to take certain precautions.